All That season 11: Production

 In the fall of 2018, Brian Robbins, co-creator of the series, was formally announced as the new president of Nickelodeon.
 Now in charge of the company's programming unit, he expressed interest in a revival of the show.
 By November 2018, Robbins met with original cast member Kenan Thompson in New York where he performs in the cast of Saturday Night Live.

 The show's second revival was announced as part of Nickelodeon's 2019 content slate on February 14, 2019.

 On May 14, 2019, it was announced that the show would premiere on June 15, 2019.
 The new cast was officially revealed on Today with Hoda & Jenna on May 29, 2019.

 On October 16, 2019, it was announced that Nickelodeon had ordered 13 additional episodes for the season, bringing the total to 26 episodes.
 It was also announced that Aria Brooks would be joining the cast for the new episodes.

-On November 21, 2019, it was revealed that Jamie Lynn Spears and the cast of Zoey 101 would be reuniting in a Thelma Stump sketch, in an episode aired on July 11, 2020, which also doubled as All Thats 200th episode.
+On November 21, 2019, it was revealed that Jamie Lynn Spears and the cast of Zoey 101 would be reuniting in a Thelma Stump sketch, in an episode aired on July 11, 2020.

 On February 19, 2020, it was announced that Nickelodeon had ordered an additional 10 episodes for the season.
 However, on March 16, 2020, Nickelodeon postponed all live-action productions due to the COVID-19 pandemic.
 Only eight of those episodes were completed, and production did not resume.

+On March 19, 2024, cast member Gabrielle Nevaeh Green would confirm on her Instagram post that the show was indeed cancelled by ViacomCBS in 2021, around the time that she was set to begin work as a co-star on the Nickelodeon show, That Girl Lay Lay, although no specific reason was given for the cancellation.